from fastcore.test import *helper.latex

 unbalanced = detect_unbalanced_environments(latex_code)

-assert not unbalanced
+assert not unbalancedmath_mode_string_is_syntactically_valid

 math_mode_string_is_syntactically_valid (text:str)